YofaGh/MangaScraper/README.md

 # Manga/Manhua Scraper

-> - Download your favorite comics.
+> - Download your favorite Webtoons.
-> - Search between sources.
+> - Search between varoius websites.
 > - Merge downloaded chapters into one or two images.
 > - Convert downloaded chapters into PDF file.
 > - Search and find what you want.